 A watershed is like a funnel, collecting all the water in one area that drains into the nearest body of water.
 Here in Devon, all of our water or anything that goes down our storm drains, goes directly into the North Saskatchewan River Watershed.
 This is the water we play in when we visit the river and the water that becomes our drinking water.

 Through our River Response Project, you’ll have access to easy and fun ways to promote the restoration and resiliency of our watershed!
-Follow along with our Tuesday crafts (devon.ca/summer-shack) and Thursday videos.
+Check out our videos below!

 Learn more about watersheds here!

 The River Response Project is offering interactive learning for all ages to see first-hand what the impact of pollution can be on our environment as well as fun ways to restore our watershed!
-All learning walkthroughs are one hour long.
-Two families, maximum, will be present at one time with physical distancing throughout.
-Young children must be supervised.
+Interactive learning sessions can be booked for a small group, school classroom, or family.

 To see more, check out our Town of Devon YouTube Channel